There is a shocking figure out there that most of us are used to hearing by now, and it goes like this:

-Suggesting activities or therapies we found helped for us or for those we know could give someone the right train of thought to realise what they need.
+Suggesting activities or therapies we found help for us or for those we know could give someone the right train of thought to realise what they need.
 You should never consider your experiences as a period of weakness, as your story has value; to have suffered mental illness and emerged stronger at the other side is something I believe people should be incredibly proud of.

 And now to conclude…

 The six steps outlined in the Mental Health at Work Plan are not difficult to implement: five of the six could be arranged without costing the company anything but a little time, whilst delivering reduced sickness rates, lower staff turnover, improved attrition and most importantly, a healthy workforce.

 - A workforce who feel valued and understood.

-- A workforce that want to give back to a company that is looking after them and their needs.
+- A workforce that wants to give back to a company that is looking after them and their needs.

 - The type of workforce that is driven to maintain a company’s image and standards when acting on their behalf.